-Quick and Easy Vegetarian Eggplant Parmesan Sandwich is the perfect comfort food recipe for any meal.
+Quick and Easy Eggplant Parmesan Sandwich is the perfect comfort food recipe for any meal.
 It takes only 30 minutes to make this sandwich.
 Don’t you just love all that cheesy goodness?

 This eggplant Parmesan sandwich is now my favorite sandwich in the world.